Liver detox: the complete guide to intelligently detoxifying your liver

 Hepatic detoxification relies on enzymes that transform fat-soluble molecules into more water-soluble forms, allowing for their elimination.
 Schematically, two main phases are often described:

-→ Phase II conjugates these intermediates – for example, with glutathione, sulfate, glycine – making them more easily eliminable.
+→ Phase II conjugates these intermediates - for example with glutathione, sulfate, glycine - making them more easily eliminable.

 These reactions require a favorable biological environment: sufficient protein intake (amino acids), micronutrients, antioxidant status, and efficient downstream elimination.
 A credible liver detox therefore consists more of supporting these conditions than artificially accelerating enzymes.
-Promises of rapid cleansing excessively simplify a finely regulated system.
+Promises of rapid cleansing overly simplify a finely regulated system.

 Liver, gallbladder, and intestine: why transit matters so much

-Furthermore, difficult digestion (postprandial heaviness, discomfort, bloating) can reflect a lack of fiber, a diet too rich in ultra-processed foods, poor tolerance to certain foods, or an inappropriate meal rhythm.
+Furthermore, difficult digestion (postprandial heaviness, discomfort, bloating) can reflect a lack of fiber, a diet too rich in ultra-processed foods, poor tolerance to certain foods, or an unsuitable meal rhythm.
 In this context, aiming for hepatic drainage without improving the intestinal environment often leads to disappointing results.

 Common signs: how to tell if your liver is overloaded?